rouskinlab/seismic-rna/docs/_sources/howto/run/cluster.rst.txt

   the trajectories converge to the same solution, then that solution is likely (but still not necessarily) the global optimum.
-  You must check if your trajectories converged to the same solution by checking the Log Likelihood per Run in the report.
+  You must check if your trajectories converged to the same solution by checking the fields "NRMSD from Run 0" and "Correlation with Run 0" in the report.
-  For each number of clusters (i.e. clustering order), the runs are sorted from largest (best) to smallest (worst) log likelihood, with run 0 being the best.
-  At minimum, the log likelihood of run 1 should differ from run 0 by ≤ 1 unit.
-  Ideally, several more runs will also differ from run 0 by ≤ 1 unit.
+  If all runs converged to identical solutions, then every NRMSD would be 0 and every Correlation would be 1.
+  Generally, the runs are sufficiently reproducible if runs 1 and 2 have NRMSDs less than 0.1 and Correlations greater than 0.95 with respect to run 0.
-  If not, then there you have no evidence that run 0 is the global optimum for that number of clusters, so it would be best to rerun clustering using more independent runs (e.g. 12 instead of the default 6) to increase the chances of finding the global optimum.
+  If not, then there you have no evidence that run 0 is the global optimum for that number of clusters, so it would be best to rerun clustering using more independent runs to increase the chances of finding the global optimum.

 Cluster: Troubleshoot and optimize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run Cluster with more clusters, without repeating the work already done
+Run Cluster with higher orders, without repeating the work already done
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The tool ``+addclust`` exists for this purpose: see :doc:`../addclust`.
+The tool ``+addclust`` exists for this purpose: see :ref:`addclust`.

+Delete unnecessary higher orders, without repeating the work already done
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The tool ``+delclust`` exists for this purpose: see :ref:`delclust`.

 Cluster takes too long to finish
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 - Adjust the settings of ``seismic cluster``:

-  - Increase the threshold for convergence (``--em-thresh``) from 0.01 (e.g. to 0.05).
+  - Increase the threshold for convergence (``--em-thresh``).
     Larger thresholds will make clustering converge in fewer iterations at the cost of making the runs end at more variable solutions.
     Check the Log Likelihood per Run field to verify that clustering is finding